Innovation that puts customers first

 Ready for the next phase of growth

 Looking ahead, T-Mobile is well positioned for the next phase of its growth.
-Tanzu Application Service ensures the company’s software and applications are prepared to support more and more users and transactions without sacrificing performance or availability.
+Tanzu Platform ensures the company’s software and applications are prepared to support more and more users and transactions without sacrificing performance or availability.
 And the company’s developers are in the process of adopting modern software development approaches, such as lean and agile development, to take even better advantage of the platform’s automation capabilities and further increase release velocity.

 That’s good news for T-Mobile customers, who are and will continue to be on the receiving end of even more new, innovative digital applications and services.